Posted on October 2, 2021

 Again, recall that these additional steps need not be taken if the order is deemed void.
 “A void judgment, order, or decree may be attacked at any time or in any court either directly or collaterally, without any showing of diligence or meritorious defense” Sarkissian v.
 Chicago Bd. of Educ., 776 NE 2d 195 – Ill: Supreme Court 2002

-When you’re filing a motion to vacate you must admit two things 1) That you were wrong AND 2) This time you are right.
+When you are filing a motion to vacate you must admit two things 1) That you were wrong AND 2) This time you are right.
 This takes an incredible combination of humility and confidence for a judge to grant a motion to vacate in an Illinois divorce.
 Make sure you have an attorney who can project those values to an Illinois divorce judge.

 Contact my Chicago, Illinois family law firm today to speak with an experienced Chicago divorce lawyer.